Why does endometriosis cause pain?

 The symptom of pain is reported by 95% of women with endometriosis.

-If you understand some of the actions and reasons WHY and HOW you are suffering so much pain, you can learn about techniques and natural remedies to help combat it.
+If you understand some of the actions and reasons WHY and HOW you are suffering so much pain, you can learn about remedies and self help measures to help reduce your pain.

 Cause of pain of endometriosis